Sidebar

 Any individual who brings an animal on university property is responsible for the behavior and actions of the animal, health and safety of individuals in proximity of or impacted by the animal, and the health and cleanliness of the campus environment.
 Animals on university property must have all current vaccinations and be licensed as required by the municipality where the animal is primarily housed.

 Any individual, owning or having under their control any animal, may only bring such animal upon university property with a leash or lead suitably attached to the animal and held by the individual responsible.
 When a leash is not an appropriate means of control, an animal must be secured in a cage.
 An exception is made for any Service Animal who cannot do their work when leashed or tethered.
+If an animal that is supposed to be under a person’s control harms another person, the owner may be trespassed from campus.

 The university will seek restitution for any animal-related damage to university-controlled property, facilities, or grounds.
 The cleanup, repair, or replacement cost of damaged property is the sole responsibility of the owner of the animal that caused the damage.
 This applies to all animals, and is not limited to pets, service animals, and support animals.